The best covered litter box reviews on this page will give you the information you need to make the best choice for your cat and your home.

 Appearance

-A covered box will look neater than an open uncovered box and once again particularly if the box needs to go in a main living area.
-It can be a tricky decision weighing up what is the best for the cat versus human but when you are both sharing living quarters it is something you need to consider.
+It can be a tricky decision weighing up what is the best for the cat versus human but when you are both sharing living quarters, it is something you need to consider.

-Choosing a litter box is more complicated than you thought!
-Well it doesn’t have to be really.
 There are just some basics to consider.
-After all you don’t want to waste your money and have the litter box not used.
+After all you don’t want to waste your money and have a litter box that doesn’t fulfill all requirements.